saagie/technologies/technologies/app/nifi/README.md

 ### Using gradle build

-This gradle build is based on [Saagie's technology plugin](https://github.com/saagie/technologies-plugin)
+This gradle build is based on [Saagie's technology plugin](https://github.com/saagie/technologies-plugin).

-To build the project go up 3 directories to be at the root of this project.
+To build the project, go to the root of this project.
-Then run :
+Then run:

 ```
 ./gradlew :nifi-1.9.2:buildImage
 ```

-If you want to test the image you can run :
+If you want to test the image, you can run:
 ```
 ./gradlew :nifi-1.9.2:testImage
 ```

 ### Using docker commands

-First go to context/version sub-directory :
+First go to context/version sub-directory:

 ```
 cd nifi-1.9.2